nuxeo/nuxeo-labs/nuxeo-labs-images/README.md

     * Now, you can use the `Conversion > GenericConverter` operation with the following parameters:
       * `converterName`: `MyConverter`
       * `parameters`: `theFormat=png`
-    * **IMPORTANT**: The names of the `sourceFilePath` and `targetFilePath` should not be modified, these names are hard-coded in the converter.
-Also, the value of `sourceFilePath` is provided by the converter (using the input blob), so you don't have to handle it
+    * **IMPORTANT**: The names of the `sourceFilePath` and `targetFilePath` must not be modified, these names are hard-coded in the converter.
+        * `sourceFilePath` is provided by the converter (using the input blob), so you don't have to handle it.
+Don't use it in the parameters
+        * `targetFilePath` is misnamed.
+It actually should be "targetFileName, because it must be filled with the name of the resulting file, including the extension.

 # Crop Toolbar Button